 - Again under Hardware and sound item, select Troubleshoot audio recording.

 - If a new window pops up, click Next to start this process.

 This will detect the problem in sound automatically and repair the same if possible.
 In case, the issue still persists, changing speaker properties might solve this bug.

 3. Change in Speakers Properties

 If you continue struggling with no sound issue even after updating the driver, you should configure the Audio services.
-You can adjust settings in properties section under sound category by following these steps-
+You can adjust settings inside the properties section by following these steps –

 - Press Win logo & S shortcut keys together to launch Cortana, type Sound followed by the Enter key.

-- Under the Playback tab, click Speakers option (connected at present), and then the properties button.
+- Under the Playback tab, click Speakers (connected at present), and then the properties button.

 - On the succeeding window, tap the Advanced tab and select a bit rate 24bit/44100 Hz or 24bit/192000Hz (as per your speaker’s configuration) using the drop-down menu.